amanyadav2222777/15puzzle/README.md

 </a>

-Report a bug or request a feature
+ Report a ⚠️ bug or Request a Feature
 ----------------
 Before creating a new issue please make sure that same or similar issue is not already created by checking [open issues][2] and [closed issues][3] *(please note that there might be multiple pages)*.
 If your issue is already there, don't create a new one, but leave a comment under already existing one.